 When it comes to ankle taping correlating with performance and function, research is split.

-One study said that “…evidence does not support or encourage the use of Kinesio taping applied to the ankle for improvements in functional performance…”
+A 2020 meta-analysis said that “evidence does not support or encourage the use of Kinesio taping applied to the ankle for improvements in functional performance.”

-The researchers analyzed 2,684 people with meta-analyses ranging from 27 to 179.
+The researchers analyzed 2,684 people with studies ranging from 27 to 179 subjects.
 They then compared Kinesio taping to other types of athletic taping and found no significant benefit in multiple tests including balance, jump distance, and range of motion.

 Despite their suggested “superior” findings, the researchers found that along with the added benefits of Kinesio taping, there was “no significant effect on range of motion.”